 A permanent form of birth control, tubal ligation — also known as tubal sterilization — is the technical term for what is commonly called “having your tubes tied.”
-Basically, your gynecological surgeon cuts both of your fallopian tubes that normally feed into your uterus, sealing them off.
+Basically, your Midtown gynecologists or your local gynecological surgeon cuts both of your fallopian tubes that normally feed into your uterus, sealing them off.
 This surgical procedure blocks pregnancy from occurring, permanently.

 Tubal ligation prohibits your eggs from ever reaching your uterus, where sperm can fertilize them.
 And it stops sperm from getting anywhere near your eggs.
 At the same time, tubal ligation has no impact on your cycle.

 Pregnancy after tubal ligation has less than a one percent chance of occurring.
 The younger you are when you get the procedure, however, the greater your chance of a tubal ligation pregnancy.
 Tubal ligation pregnancy statistics bear this out, with less than 1 in 100 odds.